 - If a bruise (sometimes called a "goose egg") occurs on the head, but the person did not black out and is able to remember the accident, it is unlikely that a serious head injury has resulted.
-On the other hand, if the person cannot remember what had happened and you suspect the person may have a concussion, he or she should be taken to the nearest emergency room.
+On the other hand, if the person cannot remember what happened and you suspect the person may have a concussion, they should be taken to the nearest emergency room.

 - If a bruise occurs just above the eye, you can expect the bruise to travel to the area just under the eye, possibly causing a black eye, because of the effects of gravity.
 As long as you are able to move the affected eye in all directions and do not have changes in your vision, it is unlikely to be a serious injury that requires a visit to the hospital.

 If an injury is obviously a bruise and the doctor does not suspect any broken bones, the doctor will probably not perform any tests.